NeuroTechX/ntx_slack_archive/introductions.md

  >Hi all, I'm Keith, postdoctoral research associate at the University of British Columbia, Canada.
 Serious background with molecular &amp; genetic brain development, developmental disabilities, fMRI and EEG, and most recently Machine Learning.
 Interested in any discussions of high-risk, cutting-edge ideas regarding real-time processing of functional neuro- datasets and cost-effective brain-computer-interfaces.
 Looking forward to brainstorming ideas!

+11/8/2017 9:37 PM

+ **sydneyneurotechx** :

+ >Welcome kmclar1!
+I'd sugest joing the <#C0VTMQ5CH|_vancouver>  channel if you haven't already.
+You are at the right place for cost effective eeg/bci's.
+Some good places to start